iankronquist/zeta/README.md

 To built the zeta VM, go to the source directory and run `make`

-Tests can then be run using the test command: `./zeta --test`
+Tests can then by running the `make test` command

 ## Language Design